greg-raven/Uncommon-Sense/_posts/2015-02-23-education-benchmarks.md

 - Thomas Sowell
 ---

-Whenever people talk glibly of a need to achieve educational 'excellence,' I think of what an improvement it would be if our public schools could just achieve mediocrity.
+Whenever people talk glibly of a need to achieve educational "excellence," I think of what an improvement it would be if our public schools could just achieve mediocrity.